mdengler/scanbd/trunk/doc/README.txt

 stops the polling by sending a dbus-signal (default) or a posix-signal (SIGUSR1) (signal-mode) to the polling scanbd-daemon.
 Then it starts the real saned which scans and sends the data back to the requesting application.
-Afterwards the scanbd-manager restarts the polling by sending another dbus-signal (or the posix-signal SIGUSR2) to scanbd. scanbd now reenables polling of the devices.
+Afterwards the scanbd-manager scanbm restarts the polling by sending another dbus-signal (or the posix-signal SIGUSR2) to scanbd. scanbd now reenables polling of the devices.

 Scanbm is actually only a symbolic link to scanbd.
-Manager mode can be activatied by calling scanbd as scanbm OR as scanbd -m as in previous version of scanbd
+Manager mode can be activatied by calling scanbd as scanbm OR as scanbd -m as in previous version of scanbd.

 So all applications must be enabled to use network-scanning (even if the scanner is local, see below)!